tableau/connector-plugin-sdk/docs/ui.md

 These fields have a custom label and can be used for attributes in the connection strings that are not available in the attribute list.
 You can currently add 3 custom fields in your connector plugin.

-To add a custom vendor-attribute, you will need to modify your connection-dialog.tcd, connectionResolver.tdr and connectionProporties.js file like any other attribute.
+To add a custom vendor-attribute, you will need to modify your connection-dialog.tcd, connectionResolver.tdr and connectionBuilder.js.
+**For JDBC based plugins, you will need to modify connectionProperties.js instead of connectionBuilder.js**

 connection-resolver.tdr